How long will it take for an appeal?

 How long for a decision on my appeal with the Michigan Court of Appeals?”

 How do you win an appeal?
 How long will it take?
 A top criminal appellate lawyer never takes a case lightly or assumes that a trial-level error will be recognized.
 To prevail on appeal, the appellate lawyer must be highly credible, thoroughly researched, persuasive, and able to tell the defendant’s story to convince a panel of judges that there is no alternative but to grant the defendant appellate relief.
-Appellate relief can mean overturning a conviction, ordering the suppression of evidence, throwing out an excessive sentence, or many other things.
+Appellate relief can include overturning a conviction, ordering the suppression of evidence, or vacating an excessive sentence, among other outcomes.
+Our team can help you!
+Call us today for a free consultation.

 If you or a loved one needs a criminal appellate lawyer, please do not hesitate to call the experienced appellate attorneys with LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.